mdilli/svsite/README.rst

 svSite
 ===============================

 svSite is a project to create reusable website code that is usable for small or medium sized associations.
-It will be usable for communication within the organisation, creating and promising events, displaying news and static information, etc.
+It will be usable for communication within the organisation, creating and promoting events, displaying news and static information, etc.

 Status
 -------------------------------

-Under development.
-Not usable yet, sorry.
+Under development; not usable yet.
+Please stand by for release v1.0!

 Resources
 -------------------------------